What Happens to Student Loans If You Drop Out of School?

 While you were in college, you weren't developing specific career skills.

-The absence of those skills, as well as the lack of a degree, can make earning a living wage close to impossible.
+The absence of those skills, as well as the lack of a degree, can hamper your income-earning potential.

 Federal Student Loans vs. Private Student Loans